MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-ai-security.md

 - [Restrict SharePoint site access](/sharepoint/restricted-access-control) and [OneDrive content access](/sharepoint/onedrive-site-access-restriction) to specific groups, even after content has been overshared.
 - [Use Restricted SharePoint Search](/sharepoint/restricted-sharepoint-search) to limit the websites from which Microsoft 365 Copilot is permitted to reference content.
 - [Use Microsoft SharePoint Premium - SharePoint Advanced Management](/sharepoint/advanced-management), which offers reports and tools to analyze and manage overly permissive access-control lists and sharing links across the environment.
 - [Review information protection considerations](/purview/ai-microsoft-purview-considerations#information-protection-considerations-for-copilot) for Copilot.
-Microsoft 365 Copilot honors EXTRACT permissions, inherit labels from referenced files, and automatically labels Copilot-generated content using the [Microsoft Endpoint Data Loss Prevention (DLP)](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-purview-service-description#microsoft-data-loss-prevention-endpoint-data-loss-protection-dlp).
+Microsoft 365 Copilot honors EXTRACT permissions and automatically [inherits sensitivity labels](https://learn.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-purview-service-description#microsoft-purview-information-protection-sensitivity-labeling) from referenced content to Copilot-generated responses and files.
 - [Apply sensitivity labels](https://support.microsoft.com/office/apply-sensitivity-labels-to-your-files-and-email-2f96e7cd-d5a4-403b-8bd7-4cc636bae0f9) to your Microsoft 365 files and email.
 For Microsoft Purview customers, administrators can [create and configure sensitivity labels](/purview/create-sensitivity-labels) that they want to make available for apps and other services.
 - [Use Microsoft Purview AI Hub](/purview/ai-microsoft-purview) (currently in preview) to discover sensitive data shared with Copilot, see files referenced in Copilot responses, and discover unlabeled files referenced by Copilot and associated SharePoint sites, thereby letting you identify and protect files at risk of overexposure.
 - Set up policies that remove old and unused data and limit data sprawl due to data oversharing with [Microsoft Purview Data Lifecycle Management](/purview/data-lifecycle-management).